angular/dart-doc-syncer/README.md

 Usage: dart_doc_syncer [options] [<exampleName> | <examplePath> <exampleRepo>]

--h, --help                show this usage information -b, --branch              <branch-name>
+-h, --help                Show this usage information -b, --branch              <branch-name>
-                          git branch to fetch webdev and examples from (defaults to "master")
+                          Git branch to fetch webdev and examples from (defaults to "master")

--n, --dry-run             show which commands would be executed but make (almost) no changes;
+-n, --dry-run             Show which commands would be executed but make (almost) no changes;
                           only the temporary directory will be created

--f, --force-build         forces build of example app when sources have not changed -g, --gh-pages-app-dir    <path>
+-f, --force-build         Forces build of example app when sources have not changed -g, --gh-pages-app-dir    <path>
-                          directory in which the generated example apps will be placed (gh-pages branch)
+                          Directory in which the generated example apps will be placed (gh-pages branch)

--k, --keep-tmp            do not delete temporary working directory once done
+-k, --keep-tmp            Do not delete temporary working directory once done
-    --pub-get             use `pub get` instead of `pub upgrade` before building apps -p, --[no-]push           prepare updates and push to example repo (defaults to on)
+    --pub-get             Use `pub get` instead of `pub upgrade` before building apps -p, --[no-]push           Prepare updates and push to example repo (defaults to on)

 -m, --match               <dart-regexp>
-                          sync all examples having a data file (.docsync.json) and whose repo path matches the given regular expression;
+                          Sync all examples having a data file (.docsync.json) and whose repo path matches the given regular expression;
                           use "." to match all

+    --skip                <dart-regexp>
+                          Negative filter applied to the project list created by use of the --match option

 -u, --user                <user-id>
                           GitHub id of repo to fetch examples from